Top Lightfast Watercolor Pigments! Build a professional versatile palette for unique color mixing.

 I found that using Winsor & Newton's version in larger areas with a lot of water really helped form pronounced granulation texture.
 I used it here in the sky with Cobalt Violet and Nickel Azo Yellow:

-16) Manganese Blue Hue or Cerulean.
+16) Manganese Blue Genuine, Hue or Cerulean.
 Depending on your subject matter, you may find a pale sky blue color such as the smoother varieties of Manganese Blue Hue convenient to have on hand.
 This is a much more subtle, less staining option, compared to PB15:3.
 Ideal for those who use this color frequently in sky/landscapes/urban sketching.

 This hue is not easy to mix unless you add a white pigment.
 It has a softer, lighter valued appearance that is not quite accurately replicated by diluting blue with water.
 Holbein offers Horizon Blue, but you could just mix Phthalo Blue PB15:3 with Titanium White PW6 for a sky blue IF a color being opaque does not bother you (that's not ideal for glazing, as opaque colors are cloudy - covering up previous layers).
 MBH is a much lighter value alternative to Ultramarine Blue and more transparent than Cobalt Teal.
 Unfortunately, mixing PB29 and PG50 results in a dull desaturated color that does not match the vibrancy of Manganese Blue.
 Turner brand watercolor has a MBH with the same vibrancy of DS, but lacks flow and granulation.

 I enjoy Manganese Blue Hue from Daniel Smith.
 It is made with a unique granulating and easily lifting (coarse particle) PB15 with a fluorescent additive.
 A controversial pick, but a unique and irreplaceable one.
 Most likely appreciated by those who have had the opportunity to try the original Manganese Blue Genuine PB33.
 That pigment was quite toxic and stopped being mass manufactured around 2016, resulting in paint brands like D.Smith, Old Holland and Lukas discontinuing it.
 This caused a lot of sadness in the art community, as PB33 was considered a near perfect primary cyan blue with intense granulation.
 It was much less opaque than Cobalt Teal / Turquoise or Cerulean.
 This hue from Daniel Smith is the closest match to PB33 I've seen.